ashleefv/LayeredSpheres_DDSdesign/README.md

 ## MATLAB Folder Scripts and Data
 * bilayer_numerical_diffn_paramest.m This file initializes the parameter estimation problem and calls the following code scripts to perform necessary functions.
 * FD_spheres_variable_diffusivity_two_spheres.m This file contains the finite difference discretization scheme for spheres.
+* license.txt This file contains the license for simps.m.
 * simps.m This file performs Simpson's numerical integration.
 [Source](https://www.mathworks.com/matlabcentral/fileexchange/25754-simpson-s-rule-for-numerical-integration)
 * solve_cumul_drug_rel.m This file runs the forward problem for the average and best results for the parameter estimation.
 * solve_FD_spheres_variable_diffusivity.m This file solves the PDE for Fickian diffusion within a radially symmetric sphere.